Meet the Student Voices!

 Khansa

-My name is Khansa Maria and I am currently pursuing an MPhil at the University of Oxford.
-My research focuses on the intersection of cultural understanding of disability, education and employment.
-At Oxford I am involved with various initiatives to promote accessibility.
+Hi, I’m Khansa Maria and I’m currently studying for my PhD in Education at the University of Oxford.
+My research focuses on the intersection of cultural understanding of disability, education, and employment.
+I am involved with various initiatives at university to promote accessibility.
+In my free time, I enjoy exploring different cuisines and contemplating the mysteries of Harry Potter.

-I wanted to volunteer with TPT because I firmly believe that we need more people with disabilities to get involved with the advocacy process.
-I wanted to give back to the community and to continue learning from experts who bridge the gap between the disability community and policy makers.
+I wanted to volunteer with Thomas Pocklington Trust because I firmly believe that we need more people with disabilities to get involved with the advocacy process.
+I wanted to give back to the community and continue to learn from experts who bridge the gap between the disability community and policy makers.
+In the future, I hope to continue working in the inclusion, diversion and equality field with policy makers whilst cooperating with organisations and activists.

 Ramneek